2 Samuel 19: David restored as king (19:9–33)

-'Bringing the king back' to his residence in Jerusalem was a prestigious privilege to the king's his supporters.
+'Bringing the king back' to his residence in Jerusalem was a prestigious privilege to the king's supporters.
 Despite some dissatisfaction of David's previous management, the people of Israel, former supporters of Absalom, were ready to transfer their allegiance again to the king, but the people of Judah, David's own tribe was not doing anything as such, perhaps because Absalom's rebellion had started in Hebron, in Judah's territory.
 Therefore, David sent two priests, Zadok and Abiathar (cf. 2 Samuel 15:24–29) from Jerusalem to the elders of Judah with two messages: